lineupninja/ninjafire/README.md

 ninjafire

+## Archived

+Hi.
+This project has been archived, we have moved away from Firebase to Hasura and re no longer maintaining this project.
+Thanks for your interest.

 ## Overview

 ninjafire is an ORM for Firebase written in Typescript.
 It is heavily based on the API for Ember Data.
 It is compatible with data in Firebase created by the [emberfire](https://github.com/firebase/emberfire) project.